goFrendiAsgard/zaruba/README.md

 cd myProject
 zaruba please initProject

-# Create FastAPI app with functional book CRUD
+# Create FastAPI app with book CRUD API.
 zaruba please addFastApiCrud \
     appDirectory=myApp \
     appModuleName=library \
     appCrudEntity=books \
     appCrudFields='["title","author","synopsis"]'

-# Run the service locally
+# Run app locally
 # To run this command, you need:
-# - pyenv
+# - python 3.8
 zaruba please start
 # Ctrl+c to stop

-# Run the service as docker container
+# Run app as docker container
 # To run this command, you need:
 # - docker
 zaruba please startContainers
 zaruba please stopContainers

-# Deploy the service to the kubernetes cluster
+# Deploy app to the kubernetes cluster
 # To run this command, you need:
 # - kubectl
 # - helm
 # - pulumi
-# - cloud provider or a computer that can run kubernetes locally
+# - cloud provider or a computer that can run kubernetes locally (we use docker-desktop in this example)
 zaruba please pushContainers
 zaruba please addAppDeployment appDirectory=myApp zaruba please syncEnv zaruba please deploy kubeContext=docker-desktop
 ```

-> 💡 __TIPS:__ Execute tasks with `-i` or `--interactive` flag is probably a good idea if you don't want to memorize the parameters.
-Otherwise, you can also type `zaruba please` to select available tasks.
+> 💡 __TIPS:__ You can execute tasks with `-i` or `--interactive` flag (i.e: `zaruba please addFastApiCrud -i`).

 # 👨‍💻 Installation

 ## Using docker

-Using docker is probably the quickest way to set up Zaruba, especially if you need to use Zaruba in your CI/CD.
+Using docker is the quickest way to set up Zaruba, especially if you need to use Zaruba in your CI/CD.

 For more information about Zaruba's docker image, please visit [dockerhub](https://hub.docker.com/repository/docker/stalchmst/zaruba).

-> **⚠️NOTE** There will be some limitations if you run Zaruba container using docker-desktop for mac/windows.
+> **⚠️ NOTE** There will be some limitations if you run Zaruba container using `docker-desktop` for mac/windows.
 For example, docker-desktop doesn't support host networking, so that you need to expose the ports manually (e.g: `docker run -d --name zaruba -p 8200-8300:8200-8300 -v "$(pwd):/project" stalchmst/zaruba:latest`)

 ## From source

-Installing from source is the best way to setup Zaruba for day-to-day use.
-Currently we don't have any plan to create `apt` or platform-specific packages for Zaruba.
+Installing from source is the best way to set up Zaruba for day-to-day use.
+Currently, we don't have any plan to create `apt` or platform-specific packages for Zaruba.
 If you are using windows, you need to install `wsl` in order to get started.

-In order to install Zaruba from source, you need to have some prerequisites software:
+In order to install Zaruba from the source, you need to have some prerequisites software:

-* `go 1.13` or newer (To install `go` quickly you can visit it's [official website](https://golang.org/doc/install))
+* `go 1.13` or newer (To install `go` quickly you can visit its [official website](https://golang.org/doc/install))
 * `wget` or `curl`
 * `git`